Niger coup plotters want to prosecute deposed president Bazoum for high treason

 At the end of July, the Nigerien army, led by General Abdourahamane Tiani, seized power by deposing President Bazoum.
 Since then he has been trapped in his palace with his wife and son and concerns about his health and safety have grown.

 According to his own party, the deposed president lives in “cruel” and “inhuman” conditions.
-Among other things, he would not have electricity and running water.
+He would not have access to electricity and running water.

-After the coup, ecowas announced strict economic sanctions and gave the military junta until August 6 to release the president.
+Ecowas announced tough economic sanctions after the coup and gave the military junta until August 6 to release the president.
 Failure to do so could result in military intervention.

 The ultimatum passed without action against Niger, but on Thursday Ecowas decided to put its military forces on alert.
 However, the West African countries are still divided over a military intervention in Niger.